Silk Web Hosting: Logging in and uploading files

 Modified

-You can have command-line access to your silk account using SSH, or upload/download files to silk with SFTP or SCP.
-You will connect with the host w3.uvm.edu, using your NetID username and password.
+You can get command-line access to your silk account using SSH, or upload/download files to silk with SFTP or SCP.
+Connect with the host w3.uvm.edu or silk.uvm.edu, using your NetID username and password.

 Command-line access